Just-A-Pixel/human-in-loop/README.md

 2. Write to DB with transaction and retries/ Send notifications / Other async tasks
 3. (If required) Push new asynchronous events to queue (a different kafka topic)

+On failure, currently data is logged on console.
+We can extend it to have a dedicated metrics emitter and a DLQ.

 Having one materializer for one task enables granular control on horizontally scaling a specific materializer based on event throughput.

 4 materializers were identified: